-Just a split second delay in page load time can result in a 25 percent loss in conversions.
+Just a split second delay in page load time can result in a 25 percent loss in conversions and a decrease in user satisfaction.
 High-traffic volumes, which should be a bonanza for any mobile app producer, can turn into a nightmare if you lack the capacity to handle the unprecedented load.
 By nature, smartphones have less capacity than desktops, making it sensitive to anything that will affect its speed.

 Users don’t care whose fault it is.
 They want the same performance whether they’re the only user on the application or one among fifty thousand.
-The goal of any mobile load testing strategy is to guarantee a quality user experience even under peak load.
+The goal of any mobile load testing strategy is to guarantee user satisfaction even under peak load.

 Mobile Load Testing: The New Criteria

-In order to meet these expectations, you need to be able to handle huge loads under a different set of circumstances that focus on mobile users.
+In order to meet these expectations, you need to be able to handle huge loads under a different set of circumstances that focus on mobile cloud testing users.

 2. Mobile users connect at different locations, with different levels of coverage.
 Different users will connect in different cities, with varying levels of network coverage.
 This impacts the performance of your mobile application under any circumstance, even more so when the application server is running overtime.